Instant Pot Green Chile Chicken Chowder {Paleo, Whole30, GAPS, Keto}

 - FREE Download: Real Food Instant Pot Dinners 7-Day Meal Plan

-- 4 Ways The Instant Pot *Really* Does Save Time (+ 8 tips to account for & speed up pressurizing time)
+- 4 Ways The Instant Pot *Really* Does Save Time (+ 8 tips to speed up pressurizing time)

 - Instant Pot Chicken Tikka Masala (Paleo, Whole30)